 The Lotus in the Flame Temple maintains an ongoing schedule of practice events including:

 - liturgy practice (chanting, ceremonies and devotional forms);

 - community service and social functions.

-A suggested donation of $5 to help support the Zen Center is requested for the initial Tuesday evening instruction session and a donation of one’s own choosing is requested thereafter when attending meditation at the Zen Center.
+A suggested donation of $5 to help support the Zen Center is requested for the initial Tuesday or Thursday evening instruction session and a donation of one’s own choosing is requested thereafter when attending meditation at the Zen Center.
 The donation box is in the foyer.
 More information about getting involved can be found in the Getting Started section.

 A more thorough introduction to Zen practice and training at the ZCD is found through our Introductory Seminars on Zen Buddhism.
 These one-and-a-half day events are conducted several times a year.
 We also offer a four week series covering the same material with a weekly opportunity for practice together.
 Both formats include lectures about Zen Buddhism, question-and-answer periods, detailed zazen instruction and zazen practice.
 Completing a seminar or class is the first step in becoming a member of the center, and opens up more practice and training opportunities.
 Information about membership can be found in the Membership section.

 A Thousand Hands Unlimited